Kreedo-Education/Data-Transfer/README.md

   ### For Construct3 ###
    These are some steps that need to be followed for initial setup for Construct build
    1. Add two scripts called main.js and script.js [refer to screenshots to know how to add them].
+These files can also be found in exported html5 build at scripts/project/main.js & scripts/project/scriptsInEvents.js
    2. Open main.js and script.js in construct editor

 Adding script in construct3 editor.